joelhooks/angularjs-FlightDashboard/README.md

 >
 So now we have flattened the chain!

 What else can we do?
-Notice that if we consider the async *request/response* as a self-contained process, then we can simplify this even further:
+Notice that if we consider the async **request-response** pairs as a self-contained process, then we can simplify our code even further:

 ```javascript
 var FlightDashboard = function( $scope, user, flightService, weatherService, $log )